UTOXAS/flutter_yt_dlp/README.md

 # Flutter Yt Dlp

+**Discontinued Notice (May 29, 2025)**
+This plugin is no longer maintained and has been discontinued.
+The package will be unpublished from pub.dev after the mandatory waiting period.
+We recommend exploring alternative solutions for media downloading, such as direct integration with `yt-dlp` via platform channels or other Flutter plugins for video processing.
+For questions, refer to the archived GitHub repository at [https://github.com/utoxas/flutter_yt_dlp](https://github.com/utoxas/flutter_yt_dlp).

+---

 A Flutter plugin for downloading and processing media using `yt-dlp` and `FFmpeg`.
 This plugin enables developers to fetch video metadata, select from various format types (combined video with sound, merged video and audio, or audio-only), and download media with progress tracking and format conversion options.

 ## Features